 Yes, the Satisfaction Survey should be given to everyone.
 The survey asks participants to mark whether they are self-advocates, family members/guardians, or professional/other.
 When you have individuals in multiple roles participating in the project, they should mark the role that most closely reflects their participation in the project.
 For example, if there is a self-advocate or family member/guardian who is an agency representative participating in the project as the representative of that agency, they would complete the Professional/Other section.
-If they are an employee of an agency but participating in the project as a self-advocate or family member/guardian, they would complete the Self-Advocate or Family Member/Guardian portion of the survey.
+If they are an employee of an agency but participating in the project as a self-advocate or Family Member/Guardian portion of the survey.